tektoncd/pipeline/docs/using.md

 For added security, you can add the sensetive information in a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and populate the kubeconfig from them.

-For example, create a secret like the following example
+For example, create a secret like the following example:

 ```yaml
 apiVersion: v1